chrispaladin7/Avian_Elysium/README.md

+This was my final assignment from my Mobile Web Development CS 641 Class from Pace Fall 2022, to demonstrate what we learnt over the course.

 # Avian_Elysium
 Avian_Elysium is an Ionic/React app that displays the location of various bird species on a map using the Google Map Capacitor plugin.
 The app fetches bird data from a public API and displays the location of each bird on the map.